Vyral/monte-mohr-recruiting/_posts/2021-11-01-how-poor-agent-behavior-is-affecting-us-all.md

 {% include excerpt.html %}

-We’re back with another episode of The Talk of Music City.
-This time, we covered a number of different topics, including poor agent behavior, what we’re doing to protect our reputation, and the challenges that we’re facing these days with none other than Jason Hoover.
+We’re back with another episode of "The Talk of Music City".
+This time, we covered a number of different topics, with none other than Jason Hoover including poor agent behavior, what we’re doing to protect our reputation, and the challenges that we’re facing these days.

 **Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:**

 0:30—Why I’m angry at the behavior of some agents out there

-2:35—Why our reputation as agents is under attack and what we’re doing to protect it
+2:35—Why our reputation as agents is under attack, and what we’re doing to protect it

 4:00—The reason why some people avoid working with real estate professionals